Best 7.62x39 Hunting Ammo: Putting Bambi in the Freezer

 Welcome to our buyers guide for 7.62x39 hunting ammo.
 There are a lot of myths and misunderstandings about 7.62x39 that we want to clear up in this guide.
 In it we will discuss what cartridge cases you should look for, the best bullet for hunting rounds, and how to save money on 7.62x39 ammo.

-A lot has been said about the downsides of using steel cased ammo all over the net.
-If you want to read our full write-up about it, click on this link: Steel Cased vs Brass Cased Ammo.
+A lot has been said all over the net about the downsides of using steel-cased ammo.
+If you want to read our full write-up about it, click this link: Steel Cased vs. Brass Cased Ammo.

 If you want the Cliff’s Notes version instead, here’s the rundown:

-- The AR-15 carbine, Ruger Mini-30, and bolt action rifles function best with brass cased ammo
+- AR-15 carbine, Ruger Mini-30 and bolt action rifles function better with brass-cased ammo

-- Steel cased ammo is typically less expensive and easy to buy in bulk
+- Steel-cased ammo is typically less expensive and easier to buy in bulk

-Although this is just the tip of the iceberg, the bottom line is that most semi-automatic rifles or handguns on the market should be able to fire both brass and steel case ammo.
-The important thing is to test your chosen ammo in your rifle at the range before taking it into the woods or needing it for self-defense.
+Although this is just the tip of the iceberg, the bottom line is that most semi-automatic rifles or handguns on the market should be able to fire both brass- and steel-cased ammo.
+The important thing is to test your chosen ammo at the range before taking it into the woods or relying on it for self-defense.

-For hunting, you want expanding bullets to maximize damage, increasing blood loss, and limiting the pain and suffering of the animal.
-Most hunting rounds utilize a soft point or hollow point to initiate expansion and increase your chances of damaging a vital organ.
+For hunting, you want expanding bullets that maximize damage, increase blood loss, and limit the animal's pain and suffering.
+Most hunting rounds utilize a soft point or hollow point to deliver the terminal expansion which maximizes the odds of striking a vital organ.

-With so many different hunting ammo variants, you have plenty of options for finding the best hunting rounds for your rifle.
+With so many different hunting ammo variants, you have plenty of opportunities to find the best hunting rounds for your rifle.

 Save Money on 7.62x39 Ammo

 One of the best aspects of this round is that bulk 7.62x39 ammo is extremely affordable.
-This helps you keep your cost per round as low as possible by buying a lot of ammo all at once.
-Although the upfront cost is a little higher than buying one box at a time, buying in bulk ensures that you always have plenty of ammo for target practice or plinking.
+Buying a lot of ammo all at once helps keep your cost per round low.
+Although the upfront cost is a higher than buying one box at a time, buying in bulk ensures that you always have plenty of ammo for target practice or plinking.

 If you are in a tight budget, no need to worry.
 You can still buy individual boxes at a regular price.
-Do not forget to check out our PMC 7.62x39 ammo for more ammo options.
+Check out our PMC 7.62x39 ammo for more ammo options.

-However, there are two very different types of bulk ammo that we want to talk about.
-Let’s get into it!
+There are two very different types of bulk ammo that we want to talk about.

 Surplus Soviet Ammo